UBC-CIC/knowledge-bridge/Docs/MODIFICATION_GUIDE.md

 ## Encryption & KMS Keys

-By default, all encrypted resources in this project (RDS, S3, Secrets Manager, OpenSearch Serverless) use AWS managed keys.
+By default, all encrypted resources in this project (RDS, S3, Secrets Manager) use AWS managed keys.
 No configuration is required to use them, but they offer limited control over key rotation, auditing, and cross-account access.

 If your organization requires customer-managed KMS keys (CMKs), see [`Docs/AWS_MANAGED_KEYS.md`](./AWS_MANAGED_KEYS.md) for a full list of affected resources and the exact CDK property changes needed in each stack.